developer-zebra/developer-zebra-site/src/datawedge/6-7/guide/api/setconfig/index.md

 **BUNDLE**: &lt;mainbundle&gt; (see parameters below)

 #### MAIN BUNDLE
-The main SetConfig bundle includes the following properties:
+The main `SET_CONFIG` bundle includes the following properties:

 * **PROFILE_NAME** [String]: The name of the Profile on which to perform action(s)
 * **CONFIG_MODE** [String]: (Default=OVERWRITE)